Thursday, August 30, 2012

 We all most likely fall somewhere in the middle of the tolerance scale rather than on the edges.
 There are no lynchings or stonings in our activities.
 We state belief in the bible verse "do not judge less ye shall be judged", yet we don't immediately welcome those with differences into our personal circles of trust.
 We might cross the street rather than passing close by someone who "looks" strange or dangerous.
 We might cut short our encounters with clerks sporting multiple piercings or tattoos.
 We might avoid hiring the applicant with a dark color, long hair, effeminate mannerisms, or physical disabilities.
 We use all kinds of rationales, some supported by intellect, some by our religion, some by our country, to keep those who are different at arm's length.

 And we believe we will go to heaven because we are good people.
 How do we know?
 Because we treat our family well.
 We sacrifice so our children can have a better life.
-We call and visit our parents who sacrifice for us.
+We call and visit our parents who sacrificed for us.
 We donate clothes to the local FISH, volunteer to run the snack stand for our child's sports team, go to church most Sundays, lie as little as possible, only lust in our hearts.
 We follow, mostly, all the rules and guidelines that have been established as defining what a good life entails.

 But treating those we love, those we birth or are birthed by, those we marry, those we live among, those who look like us, think like us, belief what we believe, treating those people well seems pretty easy.
 Is the bar to get to heaven so low?
 If so, and if our life on earth is a test to see who gets to heaven, well, it seems more like a pass/fail test than a real "separate-the-boys-from-the-men" test.